Effects of the Chernobyl disaster: 2008 UNSCEAR report

 The United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) produced a detailed report on the effects of Chernobyl for the General Assembly of the UN in 2011.
 This report concluded that 134 staff and emergency workers developed acute radiation syndrome and of those 28 died of radiation exposure within three months.
 Many of the survivors developed skin conditions and radiation induced cataracts, and 19 had since died, but from conditions not necessarily associated with radiation exposure.
 Of the several hundred thousand liquidators, apart from some emerging indications of increased leukaemia, there was no other evidence of health effects.

 In the general public in the affected areas, the only effect with 'persuasive evidence' was the fraction of the 6,000 cases of thyroid cancer in adolescents of whom by 2005 15 cases had proved fatal.
 There was no evidence of increased rates of solid cancers or leukaemia among the general population.
 However, there was psychological worry about the effects of radiation.

 The total deaths reliably attributable by UNSCEAR to the radiation produced by the accident therefore was 62.

 The report concluded that 'the vast majority of the population need not live in fear of serious health consequences from the Chernobyl accident'.

+2006 International Journal of Cancer estimate

+A 2006 paper in the International Journal of Cancer estimated that Chernobyl may have caused about 1,000 cases of thyroid cancer and 4,000 cases of other cancers in Europe by 2006.
+By 2065, models predict 16,000 cases of thyroid cancer and 25,000 cases of other cancers due to the accident.

+The risk projections suggest that by now [2006] Chernobyl may have caused about 1000 cases of thyroid cancer and 4000 cases of other cancers in Europe, representing about 0.01% of all incident cancers since the accident.
+Models predict that by 2065 about 16,000 cases of thyroid cancer and 25,000 cases of other cancers may be expected due to radiation from the accident, whereas several hundred million cancer cases are expected from other causes.